Self Archetype

 As archetype, the Self is the ordering center of the psyche as a whole, a whole greater than the ego but related most intimately to the ego.
 The Self as the totality of the psyche is the generative field of the individuation process.

-Hall articulates the dual function of the Self — as ordering center and as totality — and identifies it as the generative ground of individuation, while noting the critical distinction between the archetype and any particular archetypal image of it.
+Hall articulates the dual nature of the Self—as both ordering center and psychic totality—and identifies it as the generative ground of individuation, while noting the crucial distinction between the archetype itself and its particular dream images.

 Hall, James A., Jungian Dream Interpretation: A Handbook of Theory and Practice, 1983thesis